Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per person.

 Stroll along the Promenade des Anglais, said to be Europe's most handsome boulevard (see the luxury yachts from the world over).

 Le retour, hélas...
 Your plane awaits.
-This time the earth rotates towards you, allowing an arrival in the U.S. only shortly after you left Europe!
+This time the earth rotates towards you, allowing an arrival in the U.S. seemingly shortly after you left Europe!
 You're eager to share your adventures with family and friends.

 passports Educational Group Travel partners with teachers across the United States to provide high-quality educational travel experiences to their students.
 Educational tours visit destinations around the world - primarily France, Italy, England, Spain and Costa Rica - at low, guaranteed prices.